fare/fci2017/README.md

 Reflection with First-Class Implementations
 ===========================================

-This is my proposal for a paper at
+This is my rejected proposal for a paper at
 [SNAPL 2017](http://snapl.org/2017/cfp.html).

 Viewing the article